ewilded/shelling/README.md

 # SHELLING - an offensive approach to the anatomy of improperly written OS command injection sanitisers

 In order to improve the accuracy of our blind OS command injection testing, we need a comprehensive, analytic approach.
-In general, all the injection payloads can fail due to:
+In general, our injection payloads may fail to provide us with positive feedback due to:
 - the eventual syntax of the expression we are injecting into (solution: base payload variants)
 - input sanitising mechanisms, which refuse forbidden characters (solution: evasive techniques)
 - platform specific conditions (e.g. using a windows command on a nix host)
 - bad callback method (e.g. asynchronous execution, no outbound traffic etc., solution: base payload variants)

+The goal of this tool is to create a comprehensive set of test cases providing solutions to all possible combinations of these issues at a time.

 BASE PAYLOAD VARIANTS (BASIC CASES)